-May 1, 2021
+May 7, 2022

-This calendar indicates the dates for actions necessary in a general election of city officers to be held on May 1, 2021.
-It includes all major actions for which the Election Code prescribes a specific date or deadline for performance, but it does not include all actions (e.g., preparation of ballot boxes and other election equipment and of sets of precinct election forms) for which the beginning date for performance can vary from one city to another depending on local factors.
-Each city secretary should use the chart in M §9.02 of the Texas Municipal Election Law Manual together with this calendar to fill in those dates on the city secretary's personal election calendar created in accordance with local conditions [see M §9.03].
-The city secretary's personal calendar should also reflect dates that the city secretary prefers in place of the discretionary dates recommended in this calendar.
+This calendar includes all major actions for which the Election Code prescribes a specific date or deadline for performance, but it does not include actions for which the beginning date for performance can vary from one city to another (for example, preparation of voting equipment and forms).
+Each city secretary should use the chart in §1.62 of the Texas Municipal Election Law Manual (6th edition) [abbreviated as M] together with this calendar to fill in those dates on the city secretary's personal election calendar.
+The city secretary's personal calendar should reflect dates that the city secretary prefers in place of the discretionary dates recommended in this calendar.

+All dates in column 1 are 2022 unless noted otherwise.
 Column 5 indicates the time interval between the date of the action and election day.
-For example, the notation 50th in the entry for March 12 means that the day for beginning mandatory office hours is the 50th day before election day; the notation "+10" in the entry for May 11 means that the last day for the presiding judge of the early voting ballot board to mail to voters notices of rejected mail ballots is the 10th day after election day.
+For example, the notation 50th in the entry for March 18 means that the day for beginning mandatory office hours is the 50th day before election day; the notation "+10" in the entry for May 17 means that the last day for the presiding judge of the early voting ballot board to mail to voters notices of rejected mail ballots is the 10th day after election day.
+An asterisk () in Column 5 indicates the time stated is not required by statute.